joakim/kay/README.md

 ## Cells

 It's cells all the way down, from modules to values.
 Cells consist of local state (properties), code (statements and expressions) and methods/behaviors (functions).
 Cells communicate by message passing.
 Received messages are dynamically matched against behavior signatures, which may be typed.

-There's no inheritance or prototypes, only composition and duck-typing.
-Cells are completely isolated from eachother, a cell's local state (properties) is only available from the outside through setters and getters, in a controlled fashion.
-A cell _can not_ crash, any exceptions are handled internally.
+There's no inheritance or prototypes, only composition and traits (duck-typing).

+Cells are completely isolated from one another.
+A cell's local state is only accessible from the outside in a controlled manner through setters and getters.
+A cell simply _can not_ crash, any exceptions are handled internally.

-Cells are reference values that are implemented as persistent data structures.
+Cells are reference values with persistent data structures.
 The receiver of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
 Mutating a cell creates a new version from that "view", based on structural sharing of its past versions.
+Cells in the same context may subscribe to each other's events, enabling reactivity.

 The runtime environment is the stem.